Social class in the United Kingdom: Unskilled and semi-skilled working class

-It may be that the unskilled working class once worked as manual labourers.
-It may be that they typically left school as soon as legally permissible and it may be that many were not able to take part in higher education.
+Traditionally, these people would have worked as manual labourers.
+They would typically have left school as soon as legally permissible and not have been able to take part in higher education.

-It may be that be that many would go on to work in semi-skilled and unskilled jobs in raw materials extraction/processing, in assembly and in machine shops of Britain's major car factories, steel mills, coal mines, foundries and textile mills in the highly industrialised cities and pit towns and villages in the West Midlands, North of England, South Wales and the Scottish Lowlands.
+Many would go on to work in semi-skilled and unskilled jobs in raw materials extraction/processing, in assembly and in machine shops of Britain's major car factories, steel mills, coal mines, foundries and textile mills in the highly industrialised cities and pit towns and villages in the West Midlands, North of England, South Wales and the Scottish Lowlands.
 However, since the mid-1970s and early-1980s, some might contend that de-industrialisation has shattered many of these communities, resulting, some might contend, in a complete deterioration in quality of life and a reversal in rising living standards for the industrial working class.
-It may be that many dropped in status to join the working poor and it may be that many fell into permanent reliance on social security.
-It may be that some dropped out altogether and joined the black market economy, and it may be that a few managed, perhaps through geographic fortune of other industries in the local area, to ascend to the lower middle class.
+Many either dropped in status to the working poor or fell into permanent reliance on welfare dependence.
+Some dropped out altogether and joined the black market economy, while a few managed, often through geographic fortune of other industries in the local area, to ascend to the lower middle class.

 It has been argued that with the decline in manufacturing and increase in the service sector, lower-paid office workers are effectively working-class.
 Call centres in particular, have sprung up in former centres of industry.
-However, since the early-2000s; there has been a trend for many call centres to close down in the UK and outsource their jobs to India and other jurisdictions, as part of cost-cutting measures.
+However, since the early-2000s, there has been a trend for many call centres to close down in the UK and outsource their jobs to India and other jurisdictions, as part of cost-cutting measures.

 The Mosaic 2010 groups where the proportion of residents in NRS social grade D was rated "high" in the 2010 Mosaic Index are "Residents with sufficient incomes in right-to-buy social housing" and "Families in low-rise social housing with high levels of benefit need".

 During the post-war era, white working-class Britons witnessed a big rise in their standard of living.
-As noted by Denys Blakeway in 2008:

-"The white working-class have prospered hugely since the war.
+As noted by Denys Blakeway in 2008:"The white working-class have prospered hugely since the war.
 They have experienced unparalleled growth in disposable income and today they are now richer than their parents and grandparents could ever have imagined.
 There are shared values in white working-class culture but I think it is incredibly difficult to put your finger on exactly what it is that defines "white working-class" because a lot of them are shared by the middle class, such as football and the pub."